gchq/stroom-docs/README.md

 ![Stroom](resources/logo.png)

-> A published HTML version of these documents are available to view at [here](https://gchq.github.io/stroom-docs/).
+> A published HTML version of these documents are available to view [here](https://gchq.github.io/stroom-docs/).
 You can also download a _PDF_ version or a zip file of all the HTML documentation from [here](https://github.com/gchq/stroom-docs/releases).

 If you'd like to jump straight in then see the [Quick Start Guide](quick-start-guide/quick-start.md).